-Most MBA programs include a statistics or quantitative analysis course.
+Most Master of Business Administration (MBA) programs include a statistics or quantitative analysis course.
 In Emporia State University’s online MBA program, the course is titled Quantitative Analysis of Business Decisions.
 It is one of the most valuable courses for future business managers and executives.

-What Is Statistics or Quantitative Analysis?
+What Are Statistics and Quantitative Analysis?

-How Quantitative Analysis Differs from Qualitative Analysis
+How Quantitative Analysis Differs From Qualitative Analysis

 These two disciplines combine to give business executives a complete set of analysis tools.
 Qualitative analysis evaluates information that cannot easily be reduced to numeric values, such as employer reputation or employee morale.
-Whereas qualitative analysis seeks to find meaning and insight into human behavior, quantitative analysis helps extract patterns and explore relationships among two phenomena or quantify business activities.
+Whereas qualitative analysis seeks to read meaning and insight into human behavior, quantitative analysis helps extract patterns and explore relationships among two phenomena or quantify business activities.

 Key Concepts in Quantitative Analysis